ember-learn/ember-blog/content/ember-released-6-8.md

 const items = trackedArray(['apple', 'banana']);

-// usually you would have the pushed item be dynamic but this is just a demo const addItem = (item) => items.push('cherry');
+// usually you would have the pushed item be dynamic but this is only a demo const addItem = (item) => items.push('cherry');

 <template>